MadMatcher/MadLib/docs/installation-guides/install-cloud-based-cluster.md

 ```
 Since these two commands write the configuration to the file "spark-env.sh", you do not need to run these commands every time you start a new terminal session.
 You only need to run them one time on the master node.

-If you installed virtual environment or spark in different paths than those above, you will need to modify your instructions like so:
+If you installed virtual environment or Spark in different paths than those above, you will need to modify your instructions like so:
 ```
 echo "export PYSPARK_DRIVER_PYTHON={path-to-virtual-env}/bin/python3" >> {path-to-spark}/conf/spark-env.sh
 echo "export PYSPARK_PYTHON={path-to-virtual-env}/bin/python3" >> {path-to-spark}/conf/spark-env.sh